JvanKatwijk/qt-dab/README.md

 As was shown in the correlation view in the spectrum widget, one usually receives signals from more than one transmitter.
-While the line at the botton on the right half of the Qt-DAB's main widget  always shows the currently selected transmitter, Qt-DAB can also show data of all identified transmitters on a small separate window (if selected).
+While the line at the bottom on the right half of the Qt-DAB's main widget  always shows the currently selected transmitter, Qt-DAB can also show data of all identified transmitters on a small separate window (if selected).